You can use verry simple method with httpasswd:

 AuthMySQL_Encryption_Types MySQL

-Save the file and attempt to access the restricted directory.
+Auth_MySQL_Scrambled_Passwords on Save the file and attempt to access the restricted directory.
 This time Apache will talk to MySQL to determine whether you're allowed to enter!

 In many cases I need to open a rtsp stream: